mehdihadeli/food-delivery-microservices/readme.md

 - ✅ Using `Data Centeric Architecture` based on `CRUD` in Identity Service
 - ✅ Using `CQRS Pattern` on top of `MediatR` library and spliting `read models` and `write models`
 - ✅ Using `OpenTelemetry Collector` to receive, process, and export telemetry data to various backends, including Jaeger and Tempo for tracing, Loki and Kibana for logs, and Prometheus for metrics.
-- ✅ Using `Outbox Pattern` for all microservices for [Guaranteed Delivery](https://www.enterpriseintegrationpatterns.com/GuaranteedMessaging.html) or [At-least-once Delivery](https://www.cloudcomputingpatterns.org/at_least_once_delivery/)
+- ✅ Using Wolverine durable messaging with PostgreSQL persistence for `Outbox`, `Inbox`, and durable local processing in a transactional boundary with EF Core
-- ✅ Using `Inbox Pattern` for handling [Idempotency](https://www.cloudcomputingpatterns.org/idempotent_processor/) in reciver side and [Exactly-once Delivery](https://www.cloudcomputingpatterns.org/exactly_once_delivery/)
+- ✅ Using Wolverine durable inbox for handling [Idempotency](https://www.cloudcomputingpatterns.org/idempotent_processor/) in receiver side and practical exactly-once processing semantics per message id
 - ✅ Using `UnitTests` and `NSubstitute` for mocking dependencies
 - ✅ Using `Integration Tests` and `End To End Tests` on top of [testcontainers-dotnet](https://github.com/testcontainers/testcontainers-dotnet) library for cleanup our test enviroment through docker containers
 - ✅ Using `Minimal APIs` for handling requests